 Paying Off a Commercial Real Estate Loan Early Through Defeasance

-Defeasance, is the replacement of the loan proceeds with government-backed securities such as treasury bonds, that offer the same return.
-The security offered by the defeasance process must promise enough cash flow to pay the original commercial property loan's interest and principal, so that the lender does not end up with less money than if the loan had remained intact.
+Defeasance is the replacement of the loan proceeds with government-backed securities such as treasury bonds, that offer the same return.
+The security offered by the defeasance process must promise enough cash flow to pay the original commercial property loan's interest and principal so that the lender does not end up with less money than if the loan had remained intact.

-The result is that the borrower is can pay off the commercial mortgage loan early and sell the property without a lien transferred to the buyer.
+The result is that the borrower can pay off the commercial mortgage loan early and sell the property without a lien transferred to the buyer.
 The securities are transferred to a successive borrower, who can make an additional profit off the transaction.

-Both Borrowers and Lenders Benefit from Defeasance
+How Do Borrowers and Lenders Benefit from Defeasance?

 In general, defeasance can be highly beneficial to borrowers, as it involves the substitution of a riskier asset (a commercial real estate loan) with a much safer asset (typically U.S. Treasury bonds).
 And, for borrowers, defeasance can be helpful as well, as it allows them to get out of a loan early, freeing up their capital for investment opportunities that may generate a higher yield than their original commercial property.